My Goal As An Author

 Ben Russell is author of the ”Noah Drake And The Dragon” book series.
 He writes Juvenile/Middle Grade Fiction Adventures.
 He's not a scientist or a doctor however he is good in the kitchen and able to make a mean breakfast burrito!

-Ben is very interested in the teaching of creation.
+Ben is very interested in the teaching of Biblical creation.
 His inner child gets excited about dinosaurs and the idea that they're not millions of years old.
 He despises the theory of evolution, believing it helped turn our society against God.

-Inspiration On Spaceship EarthIn early 2015 my family and I were taking a much needed vacation at one of my favorite destinations, Disney World.
+How It All StartedIn early 2015 my family and I were taking a much needed vacation at one of my favorite destinations, Disney World.
 My favorite park of the 4 could definitely be Epcot.
 Disney has done an awesome job making education and history fun.
 Plus it's nowhere near as crowded as the Magic Kingdom.

-My first book will follow a homeschool family as they vacation on the shores of Lake Champlain.
-While there they have a vacation to remember for years to come, and it's all because of Champ!
+Noah Drake And The Dragon Killer, my first book, follows a homeschool family as they vacation on the shores of Lake Champlain.
+While on the lake, they experience a vacation that they'll remember for years to come, all because of Champ!